SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 After we calm down, I get close to her and wait for her to pick up the next message.
 As she does, I quickly hug her with a tight embrace.
 She hugs back even tighter, almost crushing my spine.
 I kiss her cheek as the hug ends.

 She blushes more as she starts to work on her next sentence.
 I watch as she finds her words easily.
 Pinkie cuts them out and places them in place before hitting start.
-While still looking at the copier, Pinkie does a clockwise twirl towards me.
+While waiting for the copier, Pinkie does a clockwise twirl towards me.

 She lands in front of me with a big smile and blush on her face.
 She places one hand on my shoulder and holds the other one out for me to grab.
 I hold her hand and she starts leading us in a dance, humming a gentle tune for us to dance to.